flaneurette/Health-Library/Documents/Food/Snacks/Popcorn/README.md

 # Microwaving Popcorn

 I found that using a medium sized cotton bag, works very well for microwaving kernels and it is eco-friendly, because it can be reused.
+I used a food grade bread bag.
 I put the kernels inside the large cotton bag and tie it, then microwave it until there is 10 seconds of popping left between kernels.

 Do not use plastic containers